 On January 7, 2022, following the expiration of the offer to purchase, the Company accepted the \$192.6 million aggregate principal amount of Flexion 2024 Notes that were validly tendered (and not validly withdrawn).
 No Flexion 2024 Notes were converted in connection with the Notice.
-At March 31, 2024, the remaining principal outstanding was \$8.6 million, which was repaid upon its maturity on May 1, 2024.
+The remaining principal of \$8.6 million was repaid at maturity on May 1, 2024.